IchZerowan/product-accounting/API.md

 ```

 * PUT /deliveries/{id} - update existing delivery
+* PUT /deliveries/{id}/commit - commit the delivery.
+During this action the
+product count is updated and the Transaction entity is created
 * DELETE /deliveries/{id} - delete delivery by id
 * POST /deliveries/{deliveryId}/products - add new product item to the delivery